MicrosoftDocs/dynamics-365-ai/ai-docs/sales/configure-predictive-lead-scoring.md

 5. In the **Business process flow** list, select a flow that's relevant for the leads for which you're generating the model.
 The values displayed in the list are the business process flows that are defined for leads in your organization.

     A business process flow defines a set of steps that users can perform to achieve an outcome.
-An organization can have multiple business process flows to represent the work of different security roles or lines of business.
+An organization can have multiple business processes flows to represent the work of different security roles or lines of business.

     You must enable custom business process flow entities for analytics and to be able to select them.
 More information: [Define entities for analytics](#define-entities-for-analytics)